jimmystridh/advent-of-code-2024/README.md

-# Advent of Code Multi-Language Implementation
+# Advent of Code Multi-Language Implementation using o1-preview

 This repository contains implementations of Advent of Code problems in multiple programming languages using a consistent, functional-first approach.
 Each solution demonstrates idiomatic usage of the target language while maintaining similar algorithmic approaches across implementations.

+Implementations are done **entirely by OpenAI o1-preview**, and so far it has solved these basically on the first try, albeit with some compilation problems it had to fix for the Cuda implementation.

 ## Languages Implemented